bones-codes/the_colonel/README.md

 ## Documentation (draft - editing needed)
 [Rootkit](#rootkit) | [Keylogger](#keylogger) | [IRC Bot](#irc)

-Add showterm and diagram.
+**TODO:** Add showterm and diagram.

 <a name="rootkit"/>
 **Rootkit:**
-C, LKM, kernel mode.
-Installed via social engineering.
-Modifies the page memory attributes and passes in modified fs and proc functions.
-Creates custom kernel entry - receives commands from custom entry.
+The rootkit is a linux kernel module (lkm) written in C. The lkm, along with any properly prefixed files, is hidden on installation.
+A custom /proc entry is also created.
+Communication with the lkm is accomplished by passing commands to the custom /proc entry.
+The hiding of the custom /proc entry, processes, and files is accomplished by the [modification of page memory attributes](../master/lkm/rootkit.c#L82-L96) and passing in customized functions.
+The passed functions target the [/proc](../master/lkm/rootkit.c#L100-L119) and [file system](/master/lkm/rootkit.c#L121-L132) directory listings.
+- module hide
+- hide process proc entry
+- hide file
+- custom proc entry
+- commands

 <a name="keylogger"/>
 **Keylogger:**